Mayoral protocol

 Visits to Schools or Meetings

-Where appropriate the organiser should arrange for those present to rise upon the Mayor's entrance and again on his departure.
+Where appropriate the organiser should arrange for those present to rise upon the Mayor's entrance and again on their departure.

 Cloakroom Facilities